ruoxinyuan/ResidualTPP/rebuttal 3.md

 Additionally, ResTPP introduces only a few hyperparameters in the RED step: $a,b,\rho_1,\rho_2$, which control the filtering ratio of residual events through tuning.
 Stricter filtering makes ResTPP increasingly resemble a neural TPP.
 Overall, ResTPP requires minimal additional hyperparameter tuning, making it an easy-to-implement approach.

->Other Strengths And Weaknesses: The RED technique has limited scope where the true signal is from hawkes process.
+>Other Strengths And Weaknesses: The RED technique has limited scope where the true signal is from HP.
 >Suggestion 1: I think the authors should motivate more the concept of periodicity in event streams.
 In the paper it is limited to hawkes data.
 >Suggestion 3: can the author think of creating a synthetic example where the residuals are clearly known and conduct experiments?

 Thank you for the comment, but we respectfully disagree.
-While the paper uses the Hawkes process as a representative example of a statistical TPP for clarity, RED is intentionally designed as a plug-and-play module that can integrate with any base TPP model.
-The use of Hawkes processes in experiments is motivated by their common application in modeling self-excitation, not as a limitation of RED's scope.
+While the paper uses the HP as a representative example of a statistical TPP for clarity, RED is intentionally designed as a plug-and-play module that can integrate with any base TPP model.
+The use of HP in experiments is motivated by their common application in modeling self-excitation, not as a limitation of RED's scope.

 The residuals identified by RED are agnostic to the true data-generating process.
 RED quantifies how well the statistical model (e.g., Hawkes) explains the observed events through its weight function.
 Even if the true process deviates significantly from the base model, RED can isolate the unexplained residuals for refinement by neural TPPs.
 This is similar to residual learning in deep neural networks, where residuals represent deviations from a simpler base function, regardless of its exact form.